 - 2 sprigs (use only leaves) Rosemary chopped

-- ½ tbsp / 2 cloves Garlic finely chopped
+- ½ tablespoon / 2 cloves Garlic finely chopped

 - as required Salt

-- 1 tsp Chilli flakes adjust to suit your spice levels.
+- 1 teaspoon Chilli flakes adjust to suit your spice levels.

 - Before you get started, scroll up a little and watch a quick recipe video.